barryclark/jekyll-now/_posts/2022-05-25-Angel-investing-Part-3.md

 complex thing internally, but on the outside it should be [as simple as possible][9].
 4. <a name="footnote_4"></a>If this is indeed the case, it *might* become a problem once the business grows in size and becomes successful.
 The existence (or not) of patents really does not matter in the early stages.
-Unless, of course, the business model is built [around patents][1].
+Unless, of course, the business model is being built [around patents][1].
-5. <a name="footnote_5"></a>I am using the word market in the widest possible sense: from companies and government institutions to the general public.
+5. <a name="footnote_5"></a>I am using the word market in the widest possible sense: from companies and government institutions to the public.
-6. <a name="footnote_6"></a>In this context, let's disregard every other aspect which could make this particular example venture unfeasible.
+6. <a name="footnote_6"></a>In this example and discussion, I am taking a naive view of things to keep it simple.

   [1]: https://sgerogia.github.io/Angel-investing-Part-1/